 - Long-term custodial care needs

-Most often, referrals to the William Center are made by the prospective student's Local Education Agency (LEA), although referrals may also be initiated by a student's parent or guardian or by a social service agency.
-If a referral is not initiated by the LEA, it is strongly recommended that the LEA be included in the referral and evaluation process as soon as possible.
+Most often, referrals to the William Center are made by the prospective student's Local Education Authority (LEA), although referrals may also be initiated by a student's parent or guardian or by a social service agency.
+If a referral is not initiated by the LEA, it is strongly recommended that the local School district be included in the referral and evaluation process as soon as possible.

-Following the comprehensive pre-admission evaluation and a decision by the LEA, IEP Team to place the student in the program, students enter for a trial, diagnostic placement.
-Following this stage, staff members work with the LEA and family to develop and implement an appropriate Individualized Education Plan and/or treatment plan.
+Following the comprehensive pre-admission evaluation and a recommendation by the LEA and the child's education team, students will enter for a trial, diagnostic placement.
+Staff members will work with the LEA and family to develop and implement an appropriate Individualized Education Plan and /or treatment plan.

 We may, at times, delay the admission of accepted students so additional staff can be recruited and trained.
 Students' performance is monitored closely, and staff issue regular reports to referral agencies, parents and LEAs.
 We provide formal progress reports and report cards according to the regular Austine School schedule.